I’ve been thinking about his for some time. Thought I should write something up on it.

 If faculty know that their TAs are learning how to teach (beyond TA experience, and faculty-provided knowledge), they will be more willing to trust and share with the TAs the responsibility of designing assignments, units, and even courses.

-- increased willingness to try new things (e.g. Blended Learning, mobile-enhanced field research, experiential and socioculturally-rich activities)
+- increased willingness to try new things (e.g. Hybrid Learning, mobile-enhanced field research, experiential and socioculturally-rich activities)

 - increased sharing of their successes and failure (failures are shared “learning experiences” for TAs, rather than reinforcement of only marginally-effective practice).